School Committee - February 06, 2025

 First, I wanted to comment on the GIH policy.

-And I cannot imagine someone that age being questioned by law enforcement without a parent being present.
+They don't understand the complexities of our society in law enforcement, and I cannot imagine someone that age being questioned by law enforcement without a parent being present.

-And in my practice, I see a lot of young adults.
+I'm a physician, and in my practice, I see a lot of young adults.

 They have jobs.

+They're very competent.
 And almost all of the time when they're seeing me, they come in with a parent.

 And that's because they don't feel comfortable seeing me and just being alone in that situation.